OxanaDanilova/OxanaDanilova/README.md

 ### Hi there 👋.
 I'm Oxana.
-- 🔭 I'm actively seeking a job or internship as a Junior Frontend Developer.
+- 🔭 I'm actively seeking a job or internship as a Frontend Developer.

 - 👩‍🎓️ In December 2022 I completed a one-year full-time training, including technologies from the MERN stack.